 While some people choose a credit card based on the interest rate or perhaps a balance transfer promotion, if you don't intend to carry a balance on your credit card you may be more interested in a rewards program.
 The best credit card rewards programs are tied to your interests.
-You can check out the credit card offers with rewards on this page to find the one that matches the way you want you to be rewarded.
+You can check out the credit and charge card offers with rewards on this page to find the one that matches the way you want you to be rewarded.

-Qualifying for a rewards credit card
+Qualifying for a rewards credit or charge card

-Most credit cards that offer rewards are limited to customers with good or excellent credit, so if you have poor credit you may need to work on building up your credit score by paying off credit card balances and making on-time payments before you can be approved for a points and miles credit card.
+Most credit and charge cards that offer rewards are limited to customers with good or excellent credit, so if you have poor credit you may need to work on building up your credit score by paying off credit card balances and making on-time payments before you can be approved for a points and miles credit card.

 Interest rates and fees